tezoatlipoca/GeFeSLE-server/README.md

 Lastly, there is the (**enshittification** problem)[https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys]: what happens to your content when the platform that hosts it turns evil: spams your readers with too many ads, invites the nazis in or just removes or bans your content because of something you said?
 (That should be up to YOUR readers to decide, not the platform!)
 The way to fight enshittification is to **self-host**.

 This service will only be about making, and hosting, _lists of things_ and will only add features in service of that end.

+## State of the Project
+(as of 2024-04-08)
+**Working towards v0.1.0 MVP**
+- GeFeSLE engine is an ASP.NET 8.0 C# executable (yes, we totally started with the ASP.NET 8.0 Core "Minimal API" tutorial)
+- GeFeSLE FireFox plugin `<link>` CURRENTLY BROKEN (API refactoring)- only allows login, list selection and addition of items (body in Markdown); does have "receipt mode" where it takes a snip of the open browser tab, uploads it to server and adds the image link to the item Markdown.
+- lists can be created, modified and removed; list description is Markdown
+- list items can be created, modified and removed; item body is Markdown
+- when viewing a list with appropriate permissions, tags can be one-click added/removed; items can be one-click moved to another list (that you likewise have permission on)
+- list level export/import to/from json (I wouldn't call this a full export/import yet; for one it doesn't include any local attachments/images; no users etc.)
+- list items can be imported to lists from: Mastodon Bookmarks, Microsoft/Windows Sticky-Notes, Google Tasks (gave up on browser bookmarks: Netscape-bookmarks-file-1 is a tough nut)
+- users can be created, modified and removed; password reset; assign roles: SU, List Owner, List Contributor
+- users can log in from OAuth: Mastodon, Microsoft and Google (although they have to ALSO be lised in the database to have a role assigned and do anything)

+### TODO Before v0.1.0 MVP:
+- Refactor API according to CRUD and HATEOAS; ensure meaningful HTTP error codes and consistent data returns; consistent access restriction on endpoints by user role; probably should verson control too e.g. `/endpoint` -> `/api/v1/endpoint`.
+- lock down all static file serving, restricting access on basis of list viewership (images/media uploads currently are not considered protected files) #2
+- #72
+- #74